HVS CODE OF COMMUNITY

 To realize these principles, which are the cornerstones of the creative community that we aspire to be, we must also acknowledge that a community is made up of human beings, and human beings make mistakes.
 We encourage community members who experience behavior that is intentionally or unintentionally harmful, or otherwise out of alignment with our community principles, to speak up by using the procedures outlined in the Concern Resolution Path below.

 We commit to support those who speak up about their experience, and to respond to any concerns in a timely, thoughtful, and impartial manner.
-We will not accept or ignore discrimination1, harassment2, or abuse of power in our theater, and we will have no tolerance for behaviors which compromise the safety or dignity of anyone in the HVSF Community.
-This applies equally and unequivocally to everyone who works at HVSF, regardless of their position, their seniority, or their role within the production or the organization.
+We will not accept or ignore discrimination1, harassment2, or abuse of power in our theater, and we will have no tolerance for behaviors which compromise the safety or dignity of anyone in the HVS Community.
+This applies equally and unequivocally to everyone who works at HVS, regardless of their position, their seniority, or their role within the production or the organization.

-HVSF Concern Resolution Path:
+HVS Concern Resolution Path:

 Inspired by the Chicago Theater Standards

 Creating a safe and equitable environment for all members of our team is essential.
 We take concerns seriously and seek to address issues in a sensitive and timely manner.
-To do so, the Hudson Valley Shakespeare Festival recommends the following Concern Resolution Path (CRP) to help communicate any concerns that happen in the rehearsal room, at the tent, in the office, at company housing, or at any HVSF events.
+To do so, Hudson Valley Shakespeare recommends the following Concern Resolution Path (CRP) to help communicate any concerns that happen in the rehearsal room, at the tent, in the office, at company housing, or at any HVS events.
 The CRP is a suggested option for communication offered to employees in addition to our formal policy on Harassment and our Code of Conduct.

 To the maximum extent possible, we will respect the desire of any individual using this CRP who would like to remain anonymous.
 Should sharing an individual’s identity be required to complete an investigation of harassment or discrimination, we will consult with the individual in advance of moving forward with an investigation.
-All members of the HVSF community will be protected from retaliation, intimidation, interference, coercion, or discrimination for filing a complaint or assisting in an investigation.
+All members of the HVS community will be protected from retaliation, intimidation, interference, coercion, or discrimination for filing a complaint or assisting in an investigation.

 Level One: If you feel comfortable doing so, we encourage you to first directly address your concern with the individual(s) involved by either calling in or calling out.